Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Conclusions

+The impact of the vector field in the formation and evolution of the large scale structures is also quite challenging and has to be investigated at the perturbative level aiming at describing consistently the cosmic growth to reduce the tension of the matter density contrast between high and low-redshift measurements \cite{Macaulay:2013swa,Abbott:2017wau}.
+Whether these problems can be solved simultaneously or not in this model, it is an aspect that must be treated in the future with the use of cosmological data.
+So this is a long programme we have to address to assess the cosmological viability of this model.

 At the theoretical level, the inclusion of new degrees of freedom, as proposed here, can also be framed in more general scalar-tensor (for some reviews see \cite{Kobayashi:2019hrl,Deffayet:2013lga,Heisenberg:2018vsk,Rodriguez:2017ckc}), vector-tensor \cite{GallegoCadavid:2021par,GallegoCadavid:2020dho,Jimenez:2019hpl,Gomez:2019tbj,GallegoCadavid:2019zke,Kase:2018tsb,Papadopoulos:2017xxx,Kimura:2016rzw,Jimenez:2016upj,Heisenberg:2016eld,Allys:2016kbq,Allys:2016jaq,Jimenez:2016isa,Allys:2015sht,Heisenberg:2014rta,Tasinato:2014eka}, and scalar-vector-tensor theories \cite{Heisenberg:2018acv}, but it will affect, in an unknown manner, the conditions for the avoidance of kinetic and Laplacian instabilities of their respective scalar and vector perturbations.
 Hence, there is no guarantee that the inclusion of a new dark sector leaves the theory free of pathologies.
-As to the tensor perturbations effects, we presume that the speed of gravitational waves might also be affected due to the derivative coupling of the scalar field to the gauge field since the latter contributes to the tensor modes \cite{Namba:2013kia}.
-This is an interesting aspect that deserves to be investigated in order to figure out possible deviations of current constraints on the speed of gravitational waves in scalar/vector-tensor theories \cite{Ezquiaga:2018btd}.
+For instance, the mere presence of a SU(2) gauge field in the non-Abelian case contributes to additional tensor modes.
+It means that the tensor sector is now expressed in terms of four dynamical modes associated to the polarization states of the metric and the gauge field \cite{Namba:2013kia,Gomez:2019tbj}.
+The presence of these additional tensor modes can produce different observational signatures such as modulations of the waveform, oscillations of the gravitational wave luminosity distance, and an anomalous gravitational wave speed (see e.g. \cite{Jimenez:2019lrk}).
+It is also possible that the propagation speed of gravitational waves in the Abelian case could be modified due to the derivative coupling of the scalar field to the gauge field similar to what happens in scalar-vector-tensor theories \cite{Heisenberg:2018mxx}.
+Hence, we expect that further constraints on the parameter space may be placed from preventing instabilities in different (scalar, vector, and tensor) sectors of the model such as no-ghost conditions and non-trivial modifications to the propagation speeds.
+This is a relevant aspect that deserves to be investigated in order to guarantee the absence of any theoretical pathology and, therefore, the viability of the model.